 The price is roughly the same, too.

 The one thing I don’t like about this food is that you have to look at the ingredients label.
-For example, the spinach, mango and pear food is made up predominately of pear.
-I mean, that’s not necessarily a bad thing to be eating a lot of organic pear, but it would be nice if they labelled the products according to the primary ingredients.
+For example, the spinach, mango, and pear food is made up predominately of pear.
+I mean, that’s not necessarily a bad thing to be eating a lot of organic pears, but it would be nice if they labeled the products according to the primary ingredients.